Brian Baldinger: Broadcasting career

-Baldinger began his broadcasting career as a color analyst at Bucknell University in 1995, then moved to Fox in 1997, providing analysis for NFL Europe games.
+Baldinger began his broadcasting career as a color analyst at Bucknell University in Lewisburg, Pennsylvania, in 1995, and then moved to Fox in 1997, providing analysis for NFL Europe games.
 The network was impressed with his soothing voice and handy repertoire of clichés, and promoted him to a color commentary slot for NFL games.
 Baldinger worked alongside play-by-play voices Ray Bentley, Curt Menefee, Joe Buck, Pat Summerall, Kenny Albert, and Dick Stockton.

 In May 2009, it was reported that Baldinger would be replaced by former NFL safety John Lynch on Fox's telecasts.
 Shortly thereafter, Baldinger was hired by Compass Media Networks to serve as lead analyst for their national radio broadcasts of select Sunday afternoon NFL games.

+In 2010, He served as offensive line coach during the season for the Bergamo Lions in the Italian Football League.
+The quarterback on the team was Bradlee Van Pelt.

 Baldinger also co-hosts a talk show for Sporting News Radio during football season, and teaches seminars for Nadia Communications.
 He is the author of the book The Map to Clear Messages.
 Baldinger has previously co-hosted various radio shows, and now is a frequent contributor for a sports-talk radio show for Philadelphia's WPEN, as well as NFL Network and Sky Sports.

 In October 2016, during an appearance on WPEN ahead of a Sunday Night Game between the Eagles and Cowboys, Baldinger said that the Eagles should put a bounty on then-rookie running back Ezekiel Elliott.
 A few days later, NFL Network suspended Baldinger without pay for 6 months, but later reduced his suspension and he returned to NFLN in April 2017.

 Personal life

-A resident of Marlton, New Jersey, he has two younger brothers, Rich and Gary, who also played in the National Football League.
+A resident of Fort Lauderdale, Florida, he has two younger brothers, Rich and Gary, who also played in the National Football League.
+Baldinger frequently works at The NFL Network in Mount Laurel, New Jersey.
 He has a slightly mutilated right pinky finger that was injured when it became entangled in the jersey of Randy White.